Two-Dimensional Quantum Material Identification via Self-Attention and Soft-labeling in Deep Learning: Abstract

 \section{Abstract}

-In quantum machine field, detecting two-dimensional (2D) materials in Silicon chips is one of the most critical problems.
-Instance segmentation can be considered as a potential approach to solve this problem.
-However, similar to other deep learning methods, the instance segmentation requires a large scale training dataset and high quality annotation in order to achieve a considerable performance.
-In practice, preparing the training dataset is a challenge since annotators have to deal with a large image, e.g 2K resolution, and extremely dense objects in this problem.
+In the quantum machine field, detecting two-dimensional (2D) materials in silicon chips is a critical problem.
+Instance segmentation is a potential approach to solve this problem.
+However, similar to other deep learning methods, instance segmentation requires a large-scale training data set and high-quality annotation in order to achieve considerable performance.
+Preparing the training data set is challenging in practice since annotators must deal with a large image, e.g., 2K resolution, and dense objects to annotate.
 In this work, we present a novel method to tackle the problem of missing annotation in instance segmentation in 2D quantum material identification.
-We propose a new mechanism for automatically detecting false negative objects and an attention based loss strategy to reduce the negative impact of these objects contributing to the overall loss function.
-We experiment on the 2D material detection datasets, and the experiments show our method outperforms previous works.
+We propose a new mechanism for automatically detecting false negative objects, and we introduce an attention-based loss to the loss function to reduce the negative impact of these objects.
+We experiment on the 2D material detection data sets, and the experiments show that our method outperforms previous works.